The Key Advantages of Using Floor Springs

 Adaptability_1.jpg

-• There are models suitable for both interior and exterior use.
+• Models are available to suit both interior and exterior use.

-• A floor spring door closer is particularly effective for use with oversized doors – Floor to ceiling height doors are often too large and heavy for conventional door closers, so a floor spring with straps and a top pivot are a great option.
+• A floor spring door closer is particularly effective for use with oversized doors.
+Floor to ceiling height doors are often too large and heavy for conventional door closers, so a floor spring with straps and a top pivot is a great option.

-• Most good quality models have adjustable closing force, adjustable closing speed and adjustable latching action, such as the GEZE TS550NV, so you can make incremental tweaks to suit your door.
+• Most good quality models have adjustable closing force, adjustable closing speed, and adjustable latching action, such as the GEZE TS550NV, so you can make incremental tweaks to suit your door.
 Not all closers have this handy functionality, so it is always best to check.
+Some units also include backcheck function, variable power size, and hold open at 90° or 105°.

 Budget